Skip to content

 Your goal might look like: "Over the next six months, Jenna will work to boost organic blog traffic by 10-15%, by increasing publishing frequency from 2 to 4 posts per week to reach 30,000 new organic sessions by July 1."

-Working with multiple goals for your content is certainly fine, but you’ll want to be sure that each are well defined.
+Working with multiple goals for your content is fine, but you’ll want to ensure each is well-defined.
 Develop a separate plan for each objective, and tailor your content to meet the needs of each.

 Measuring Content Performance

 How do you know if you've reached your goals?
-This where monitoring content marketing metrics will help you measure your content's performance.
-After all your hard work you need to keep a close eye on your metrics and be sure you've reached your goals.
+Monitoring content marketing metrics will help you measure your content's performance.
+After all your hard work, you need to keep a close eye on your metrics to ensure you've reached your goals.

-Performing this exercise frequently can help see where you need course corrections to your content plan and make adjustments along the way.
+Performing this exercise frequently can help you see where your content plan needs course corrections and make adjustments along the way.

 3. Define Your Target Audience

-No matter which industry you're in, there will be a target audience your brand will need to connect with.
+No matter your industry, there will be a target audience your brand will need to connect with.
 Of course, each one of these audiences has different needs and pain points.
 This is where creating a buyer persona is helpful.
 Break down your target audience by demographics, interests, and location.

 If you’re unsure of your brand’s buyer persona, look to your sales team for guidance.
-Most of the time, it’s the sales team that answers customer questions, understands their challenges/needs and has demographic data.
+The sales team usually answers customer questions, understands their challenges/needs, and has demographic data.

 buyer persona worksheet